Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 A Biography

-Shock Jock Howard Stern is different from any other radio personality out there.
-His legendary battles with the Federal Communications Commission raise a question.
-Rich Mintzer is asking us all: if there is a line between the constitutional freedom of speech, and responsibility and decency, where is it?
-Howard Stern: A Biography looks for the answer while it covers the life and career of the self-acclaimed King of all Media.
-Read this book
+Shock Jock Howard Stern is different than any other radio host.
+His legendary battles with the Federal Communications Commission and program directors are Rich Mintzer’s reason to ask: if there is a line between constitutional freedom of speech and responsibility and decency – where is it?
+Howard Stern: A Biography tries to answer that while reconstructing the life and career of the self-acclaimed King of all Media.
+Read this radio book

 Introduction To Radio